The Central Minnesota Chapter of The Climate Reality Project

 Solutions

 Solutions that are scalable, reliable and proven are the key to fighting climate change - we need both policy and ingenuity to solve the issues of a warming world.
-The proposed solutions below lead us in the right direction, and provide hope that we can win the fight against global warming.

 Decarbonizing Aviation - Synthetic Fuels